YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Stop massaging and contact the clinic if there is fresh bleeding, increasing pain, spreading redness, heat, pus, wet crusting, a bad smell, or painful bumps.
 Stop if massage makes itching stronger or if you start scratching without meaning to.

-Use extra care if you had surgery over more than one day.
+Use extra caution if you had surgery over more than one day.
 The oldest grafts and newest grafts may not be at the same stage.
 Follow the timing for the freshest implanted area unless your clinic gives a different instruction.

 Use the condition of the scalp, not only the date.
 The recipient area should be closed.
 Crusts should be gone or loosening under the clinic washing plan.
 There should be no fresh bleeding, no painful open points, no spreading redness, and no wet crusting.